decretist/Dissertation/Chapter3/chapter3.markdown

 of this."
 Peter Abelard, “Prologue to the Yes and No,” in *Medieval Literary Theory and Criticism, c.1100-c.1375: The Commentary Tradition*, ed.
-A. J. Minnis, A. Brian Scott, and David Wallace (Oxford: Clarendon Press, 1988), 87–100, 89.
+A. J. Minnis, A. Brian Scott, and David Wallace (Oxford: Clarendon Press, 1988), 89.

-[60] Foucault, “What Is an Author?”, 214.
-Foucault claims to have derived the four criteria for determining whether a given "discursive set" has one or several authors from Jerome's *De Viris illustribus*.
+[60] Foucault, “What Is an Author?”
+214. Foucault claims to have derived the four criteria for determining whether a given "discursive set" has one or several authors from Jerome's *De Viris illustribus*.
 He provides, however, no citations.
-Walzer and Inabinit indicate that "similar principles" can be found in Karl Kelchner Hulley, “Principles of Textual Criticism Known to St. Jerome,” *Harvard Studies in Classical Philology* 55 (1944): 87–109, 105-109.
-Arthur E. Walzer and Brandon M.
-Inabinet, “Who Wrote the Rhetoric?
-A Response to Brad McAdon,” *Advances in the History of Rhetoric* 14, no. 2 (July 2011): 166–90, 188.
+Walzer and Inabinit indicate that "similar principles" can be found in Karl Kelchner Hulley, “Principles of Textual Criticism Known to St. Jerome,” *Harvard Studies in Classical Philology* 55 (1944): 105–9.
+Arthur E. Walzer and Brandon M. Inabinet, “Who Wrote the Rhetoric?
+A Response to Brad McAdon,” *Advances in the History of Rhetoric* 14, no. 2 (July 2011): 188.
 The section of Hulley's article on "various points pertinent to questions of authorship" is in fact almost certainly the ultimate source for Foucault's four criteria, and provides citations to many works by Jerome (not just *De Viris illustribus*) relevant to the question of